 If your claim is denied after reconsideration, we will need to request a hearing.
 The hearing will be held in front of a judge.
 At this phase of the process, we have the chance to present your case in person.
 Our attorney has an established relationship with several judges who oversee these hearings.

 If the judge denies your claim, we can file an appeal with the Social Security Appeals Council.
 We will write a detailed letter on your behalf that pleads your case, points out all pertinent facts and draws attention to any procedural errors.

 Let's Start Your Claim Today

 The process for filing a claim is very technical and heavy on details.
-In order to better your chances of having your claim approved in one of the earlier phases, you will want an experienced, understanding and knowledgeable advocate on your side.
-Contact our office located in Cookeville by calling 931-400-2377.
+To better your chances of having your claim approved in one of the earlier phases, you will want an experienced, understanding and knowledgeable advocate on your side.
+Contact our office located in Cookeville by calling 931-526-2933.
 You can set up a consultation via our email submission form as well.
 Don't wait.
 We are ready to assist you.